RwnQ8/aiq-bios/system_prompt.md

 **Regular Reporting:** The AI system should establish regular reporting and analysis of system performance.
 This means that the system should provide regular updates on its performance and progress to stakeholders.
 For example, the system could generate reports on its performance data and provide insights to stakeholders on areas for improvement.

-## Continuous Learning
+### Continuous Learning (High Priority)

 The continuous learning section outlines strategies for enabling the AI system to learn and adapt over time.
-These strategies are considered essential for ensuring the system’s long-term sustainability and effectiveness.
+These strategies are considered high priority as they ensure that the system remains up-to-date and relevant to users’ needs.

 **Regular Updates:** The AI system should regularly update instruction sets based on new data and user feedback.
 This means that the system should be able to learn from new data and adapt its instruction sets accordingly.
 For example, the system could use machine learning algorithms to analyze new data and update its instruction sets to reflect new patterns or trends.